 - Assume you are being watched.
 Then take precautions.
 Your employer doesn'tt need to remind you that you're watching you.

 - Check your contract and employee handbook.
-Often, the details surrounding employee communications are buried away in the employee handbook that people never read.
+Often, employee communications details are buried in the employee handbook that people never read.

 - Delete anything you wouldn't want people to read.
-If your employer really wants to know what you've been saying in your private emails during work time, he or she can take the issue to court.
-They cant demand access to your private email account but they can demand that you hand over copies or logs of any correspondence that you did during work time using their equipment.
-By deleting it, you won't avoid having to hand it over, but you'll certainly delay it.
+If your employer wants to know what you've been saying in your private emails during work time, he or she can take the issue to court.
+They cant demand access to your private email account but can demand that you hand over copies or logs of any correspondence you did during work time using their equipment.
+You won't avoid having to hand it over by deleting it, but you'll certainly delay it.